 Clinical Director, NINR

-The National Institute of Nursing Research (NINR) is seeking applications from outstanding clinician-scientist candidates for the position of Clinical Director to provide visionary leadership for its growing Division of Intramural Research (DIR), located in Bethesda, Maryland.
-NINR uses nursing’s holistic perspective to advance science that improves individual and population health and promotes health equity by identifying practice and policy solutions across clinical and community settings that are responsive to the realities of people’s lives and living conditions.
-The NINR is moving in exciting new directions, and the Clinical Director will play a central role in shaping these developments.
+The National Institute of Nursing Research (NINR) is leading nursing research to solve pressing health challenges and inform practice and policy – optimizing health and advancing health equity into the future.
+The NINR is seeking applications from outstanding clinician-scientist candidates for the position of Clinical Director to provide visionary leadership for its growing Division of Intramural Research (DIR), located in Bethesda, Maryland.
+NINR uses nursing’s holistic perspective to advance science that improves individual and population health and promotes healthequity by identifying practice and policy solutions across clinical and community settings that address the realities of people’s lives and living conditions.
+The NINR is moving in exciting new directions, and the Clinical Director willplay a central role in shaping these developments.
 An approach that integrates health determinants at multiple levels and spans community to bench is anticipated for the DIR, with synergistic community, health services, laboratory, and translational research.
 The Clinical Director is a key member of the NINR senior leadership team and reports directly to the NINR Director.

-Applicants must be either a licensed advanced practice registered nurse with a Ph.D. in a relevant field or an M.D. and be a strong scientist who has a proven track record in managing significant clinical research programs.
+REQUIRED QUALIFICATIONS: Applicants must be either a licensed advanced practice registered nurse with a Ph.D. or M.D./D.O. and be a strong scientist who has a proven track record in managing significant clinical research programs.
 Applicants should have clinical experience and be eligible for clinical privileges at the NIH Clinical Center.
 Applicants should have leadership experience.
 Applicants should be a strong communicator with the ability to work collaboratively to solve problems and make informed decisions.
 A diverse pool of applicants is sought, so qualified individuals from all backgrounds are strongly encouraged to apply.

-The NIH inspires public confidence in our science by maintaining high ethical principles.
-NIH employees are subject to Federal government-wide regulations and statutes as well as agency-specific regulations described at the NIH Ethics Website.
+STANDARDS OF CONDUCT/FINANCIAL DISCLOSURE: The National Institutes of Health inspires public confidence in our science by maintaining high ethical principles.
+NIH employees are subject to Federal government-wide regulations and statutes as well as agency- specific regulations described at the NIH Ethics Website.
 We encourage you to review this information.
-The position is subject to a background investigation and requires the incumbent to complete a detailed public financial disclosure report prior to the effective date of the appointment.
+The position is subject to a background investigation and requires theincumbent to complete a detailed public financial disclosure report prior to the effective date of the appointment.

-Applicants must submit a 2-page statement addressing qualifications and interest in the position; a 1-page statement describing your vision for the NINR DIR clinical research; curriculum vitae; and full contact information for five references.
-The curriculum vitae should include a description of mentoring and outreach activities, especially those involving women and persons from racial/ethnic or other groups that are underrepresented in biomedical research.
+HOW TO APPLY: Applicants must submit a 2-page statement addressing qualifications and interest in the position; a 1-page statement describing your vision for the NINR DIR clinical research; a statement indicating how you have promoted equity, diversity and inclusion, and describing your mentoring and outreach activities, especially those involving women and persons from racial/ethnic or other groups that are underrepresented in biomedical research (not to exceed two pages)curriculum vitae; and full contact information for five references.

 PLEASE REMIT TO:

-Dr. Janice Lee, NINR Clinical Director Search Committee Chair
+Dr. Kevin Camphausen, NINR Clinical Director Search Committee Chair NINRrecruitment@mail.nih.gov

 DHHS and NIH are equal opportunity employers.